Why Do My Cameras Not Connect?

 - For the recorder to effectively communicate with a camera, the camera needs to be on the same subnet as the adapter it uses.

 - For recorders with built-in PoEs, the subnet of the built-in PoE adapter varies depending on the model.
-Consult the corresponding quick guide for more information.
+Consult the corresponding Quick Start Guide for more information.

 - For recorder models with camera adapters, the default IP address is 192.168.51.1.
 This can be changed within the NVR software.